lucas-nelson-uiuc/econometrics_projects/README.md

 # econometrics_projects
-A collection of projects conducted in econometrics classes.
+A collection of projects completed in ECON courses.